LSE Students' Union: Economics Society

 The Economics Society is the only society officially supported by the Department of Economics.
 Membership is open to all students of LSE and is at approximately 800.

 The Economics Society Amartya Sen Club, founded in 2015, hosts weekly discussions by economists on their research and areas of expertise over complementary food and drink.
 Unusual for a student-led organisation, it has hosted several recipients of the Nobel Memorial Prize in Economic Sciences, most recently Amartya Sen, Oliver Hart, Eric Maskin, Peter Diamond, Roger Myerson, Paul Milgröm and Joshua Angrist in 2021.
 It has also attracted high-profile economists in many fields such as Greg Mankiw, Tim Besley, Ha-Joon Chang, Silvana Tenreyro, Oriana Bandiera, Ricardo Reis, Charles Goodhart, Rachel Glennerster, Phillipe Aghion and Jeffery Sachs.
 Sen Club appears to invite economists with interesting research regardless of their background, however, as graduate students and undergraduates constitute a significant proportion of past speakers.

 The Society's flagship event is the annual Economics Symposium which has hosted a multitude of economic thinkers from academia, government research agencies, think-tanks, NGOs, charities and consultancies.
 Keynote speeches and panel discussions focus on current economic affairs and latest developments in the field of economic research.

 The Society organises the annual Economic Policy Competition for undergraduates, attracting 40 teams internationally in 2021.
 Its counterpart for pre-tertiary students is the Economics Essay Competition, which is held in association with the Centre for Economic Performance and has attracted submissions from more than 30 countries.

 The Economics Society publishes Rationale, an annual peer-reviewed student economic research journal, with Houghton Street Press.
 Rationale was founded in 2007 as an on-campus economics magazine for £1 per issue.
-Its creation coincided with the global financial crisis when “economic theory, never an area of much consensus, has become more heatedly discussed and debated than at any time in recent memory” according to Charles Hodgson, Rationale's chief editor in 2009 (now Assistant Professor of Economics at Yale University).
+Its creation coincided with the 2008 financial crisis when “economic theory, never an area of much consensus, has become more heatedly discussed and debated than at any time in recent memory” according to Charles Hodgson, Rationale's chief editor in 2009 (now Assistant Professor of Economics at Yale University).
 Rationale was re-launched in 2019 as a working paper series, and became a peer-reviewed student economic research journal in 2020 distributed online.